fictionco/fiction/@apps/factor/docs/basic-example.md

 Next we'll add two "main" files.
 Main files serve as the entry point to the application and can be used to add custom behavior.

-The "target" attribute in package.json specifies that `server.js` will load in the "server" environment and `index.js` will load in the app environment.
+The "load" attribute in package.json specifies that `server.js` will load in the "server" environment and `index.js` will load in the app environment.
 So simply add those files and we'll add some code to them later.

 ## 3. Install Dependencies